-The main purpose of this work is to demonstrate that entropic hypocoercivity can be proved for an equation which is not in `$A^*A +B$' form.
+The main purpose of this work is to demonstrate that entropic hypocoercivity can be proved for an equation which is not in `$A^*A +B$' form where $A, B$ are first order differential operators.
 The key difference between the proofs given here and those of previous hypocoercivity results arises because we do not have a diffusion operator.
-Therefore we cannot use the chain rule or understand the dissipation in terms of commutators or compositions of first order derivatives as is done in the first section of \cite{V09}.
-We find that these terms produce more extra terms which do not have an analogy in the Hilbert space case in the proof of Theorem 1.1 in \cite{NM06}.
-Therefore, we need to add an extra entropy term to the functional.
-This term can be bounded above by $H(f)$ so we can still state our results in terms of the entropy and fisher information.
+In order to understand this it is useful to compare the linear relaxation Boltzmann equation with the kinetic Fokker-Planck equation on the torus.
+Here we put $x \in \mathbb{T}^d, v \in \mathbb{R}^d$ as with the linear relaxation Boltzmann equation.
+This equation also has the same equilibrium $\mu$.
+Therefore we can write an equation on $h=f/\mu$ in the same way We can look at the dissipation of $H(h)$ for both these equation.
+We have, Here $D_{kFP}$ is the dissipation of relative entropy for the kinetic Fokker-Planck equation, \eqref{eq:kfph}, and $D_{LRB}$ is the dissipation of relative entropy for the linear relaxation Boltzmann equation, \eqref{eq:bigeqh}.
+We can see that both these quantities will vanish when $h$ is a function only of $x$.
+This is the local equilibria mentioned above.
+Here, we also see a crucial difference.
+The regularizing effect of the Fokker-Planck operator means that $D_{kFP}$ is a Fisher Information type term in the sense that it is of order one in terms of derivatives, where as $D_{LRB}$ is an entropy type term in the sense that it is order zero in terms of derivatives.